Tuesday, April 30, 2013

 Teen Wolf Too (1987): Attack of the Bad Sequel

 Teen Wolf Too!
 Ugh!
 When I first bought a DVD player, one of the first DVDs I purchased was Teen Wolf.
-The only downfall was that it was a double feature DVD, which means I had to purchase Teen Wolf Too as well.
-Teen Wolf is by no means a great movie, but compared to Teen Wolf Too it is a masterpiece.
+The only downfall was that it was a double feature DVD, which meant I had to purchase Teen Wolf Too as well.
+Teen Wolf is not a great movie, but compared to Teen Wolf Too it is a masterpiece.
 No word is adequate enough to describe just how terrible Teen Wolf Too is; it's an atrocity against the human race.
 It's 95 minutes of sheer torture with a ridiculously overqualified cast doing their best not to look embarrassed.

 I've always theorized that Teen Wolf Too was originally supposed to be Teen Wolf 2, and further the adventures of Scott Howard (Michael J. Fox) as he took on college.
 However, when Michael J. Fox turned down the script (because it was friggin' awful), the filmmakers created a new character, Todd, and cast a Michael J. Fox-like actor in the role.
 It was during this time frame (1987) that Jason Bateman was starring in the dreadful sitcom The Hogan Family and he was the real life brother of Michael J. Fox's Family Ties co-star, Justine Bateman.
 The filmmakers probably looked at these two factors and shouted, "EUREKA!
 We found the next Teen Wolf!"
 Bateman would later prove to be an enormously gifted comedic actor, but he's absolutely dreadful in this film.
 Of course, it doesn't help that he is burdened with one of the worst scripts in cinematic history.